tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 Create a million-row table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We've illustrated a lot of SQL, but does it scale?
+We have illustrated a lot of SQL, but does it scale?
-To answer that, let's make a bigger table.
+To answer that, let us make a bigger table.

 For this we are going to use Lua.
 We will not
-explain the Lua, because that's in the Lua section
+explain the Lua, because that is in the Lua section
 of the Tarantool manual.
 Just copy-and-paste these
 instructions and wait for about a minute.

 .. code-block:: lua

-    box.execute("CREATE TABLE tester (s1 INT PRIMARY KEY, s2 VARCHAR(10))");
+    box.execute("CREATE TABLE tester (s1 INTEGER PRIMARY KEY, s2 STRING)");

     function string_function()
        local random_number